Stanton Drew: The Round House

-At the northern entrance to the village before the bridge over the River Chew is a white thatched, 18th-century house which became a toll house when turnpikes were in use.
+At the northern entrance to the village before the bridge over the River Chew is a white, thatched, late 18th-century building.
+Although now a private house, it was originally constructed as a toll house serving the West Harptree Turnpike Trust.
 It is a Grade II listed building.
+The road configuration around the building was originally completely different than it is today.
+The Chew Magna tithe map (1840) shows that the toll house was sited so as to deliberately block the main east-west road (now the B3130), and traffic passing along the road, or wishing to turn south from it into Stanton Drew village, would be forced to pass through at least one of two gates originally attached to, respectively, the south-eastern and south-western sides of the turnpike house.
+Since the building went out of use as a toll house, probably in the mid-1870s, when the West Harptree Trust was abolished, the road layout was reconfigured so that the main road now passes unhindered immediately to the north of the building.

 The Court

 The Court in Bromley Road dates from 1753 and is a Grade II* listed building.
 It is now used as a nursing home.
 The walls and piers around this property are themselves Grade II listed.

 Watermill

 There is some evidence of a watermill, used as a forge in the 1660s, a copper mill from 1713 to 1860 and then a paper mill.

 Other Grade II listed buildings

 There are several other listed buildings in the village, the oldest being the 15th-century Church Farmhouse.

 Buildings from the 17th century include Byemills Farmhouse, Codrington Cottage, Stanton Wick Farmhouse, Parson's Farmhouse, and another cottage and attached wall near the church.

 Later buildings include those from the 19th century such as: Mill Place, and its accompanying wall and piers, Rosedale, and Fern Cottage.